 Every transition is different.
 For example, I was unemployed for 6 months before I found a job after leaving the military.
-I was able to collect unemployment benefits during my transition which helped my finances.
-I had also planned for the possibility of being without work, so I saved a lot of money prior to leaving the military.
-I was able to make it through with my combined savings and unemployment benefits income.
+I collected unemployment benefits during my transition, which helped my finances.
+I had also planned for the possibility of being without work, so I saved a lot of money before leaving the military.
+I could make it through with my combined savings and unemployment benefits income.

 Some members are retiring.
 If that describes your situation, then expect there to be a one-month gap in your pay.
 Additionally, your retirement pay will only be based on your base pay, not the other allowances you were likely used to collecting, including BAH, BAS, flight pay, etc.

-I recommend saving at least 2-3 months of living expenses prior to separating from the military, just in case you have unexpected expenses or you are unable to find a job relatively quickly.
+I recommend saving at least 2-3 months of living expenses before separating from the military, just in case you have unexpected expenses or you are unable to find a job relatively quickly.
 If you can swing it, save even more.

 Pay Attention to Your Insurance